 Any advice for writers thinking about setting or increasing their rates?

-3 Thoughts to “The Importance of a Serious Freelance Rate”
+3 responses to “The Importance of a Serious Freelance Rate”

 I actually track income both ways, Lori.
 But I only really count what it once the check has arrived.
 (Luckily I’ve only had a couple of deadbeat clients over the years.)